freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Wordpress offers an easy-to-use solution for both web developers and non-web developers alike to create a site.

 Just a few advantages of WordPress:
-* Users are able to manage their Wordpress webpage from any computer
+* Users are able to manage their Wordpress webpage from any computer.
-* There's a blog built-in and ready to go whenever applicable
+* There is a blog built-in and ready to go whenever applicable.
-* It has plugins, which extend functionality to WordPress sites
+* It has plugins, which extend functionality to WordPress sites.

 One of the main things that appeal to people about WordPress is the abudant themes and plugins.
 You can make your website look however you like, and with many plugins available you can do anything from having a plugin to handle contact forms, manage SEO (Search Engine Optimization), and many more.